-There is no personal exemption available in the 2018 tax year for federal tax, but it is still available for a number of states.
-If your earnings are subject to the taxes of those states, you are required to claim all dependents.
+There is no personal exemption effective for federal tax; however, it is still available for most states.
+If your earnings are subject to taxes of those states, you are required to claim all dependents.

 16. Should a staff member submit a copy of his/her income tax return to the United Nations Income Tax Unit if he or she is stationed abroad and does not have any federal tax due in respect of United Nations earnings?